DeanZOosto/DataPopulationOnWatch/USER_GUIDE.md

 ## Prerequisites

 - **Python 3.9 or higher** (check with `python3 --version`)
+- **pip3** (Python package installer)
+  - Usually comes with Python 3
+  - If missing, install with: `python3 -m ensurepip --upgrade` or via your system package manager
+- **Virtual environment (recommended)** - Isolates dependencies from system Python
 - Network access to OnWatch system
 - **macOS users:** Ensure WiFi is prioritized over Ethernet (check with `networksetup -listnetworkserviceorder`)
 - Network access to Rancher (for Kubernetes environment variables)